-Beyond Medtronic, the orthopedic biomaterials market is comprised of a great number of players, each offering a multitude of products.
-It is expected that several new products will emerge over the coming years.
-These assumptions are based on the advance of technology and the clinical promise of regenerative therapies such as stem cells and bone marrow concentration.

-Competitors in the orthopedic biomaterials markets include: Medtronic, DePuy, Arthrex, Smith & Nephew, Nuvasive, OrthoFix, Biomet, Orthovita, MTF, Stryker, RTI, AlloSource, Lifenet Health, Integra, ConMed/Linvatec, Wright, Exactech, ArthroCare, Harvest, and Arteriocyte.
+The orthopedic biomaterials market is comprised of a great number of players, each offering a multitude of products, and it is expected that several new products will emerge over the coming years.
+Competitors in the orthopedic biomaterials markets include: Medtronic, DePuy/Synthes, Arthrex, Smith & Nephew, Nuvasive, OrthoFix, Biomet, MTF, Stryker, RTI Surgical, AlloSource, Lifenet Health, Integra, ConMed/Linvatec, Wright Medical, Exactech, KCI, Baxter and Alphatec.